gildardoperez/agnoster-zsh-theme/README.md

-# agnoster.zsh-theme SUPER FANCY light gray
+# 🌫 Marble🌫  💎💎💎 SUPER FANCY 💎💎💎 Terminal .zsh-theme

 A ZSH theme optimized for people who use: